Early signs of Parkinson’s disease can be easy to miss. They may include tremors, small handwriting, voice changes and a rigid facial expression.

 - stooped posture

 PD starts with the brain cells, called neurons, which control movement.
-Neurons produce a substance called dopamine.
+The neurons affected by Parkinson’s disease produce a substance called dopamine.
 PD sets in when the neurons die and the levels of dopamine in the brain decrease.
 The lack of dopamine is thought to result in the symptoms that affect the way you move.

 Early signs of Parkinson’s disease can be easy to miss, especially if they occur sporadically.
 It may be time to see a doctor if you are noticing symptoms that keep appearing.

-A sudden change in the size of your handwriting may be an early indicator of Parkinson’s disease.
+A change in the size of your handwriting may be an early indicator of Parkinson’s disease.
 People with PD have a hard time controlling movement because of the changes in the brain.
-This can make fine motor skills like writing more difficult.
+This can affect many different motor skills, including writing.

 Micrographia is the medical term for “small handwriting.”
 Parkinson’s patients often have handwriting that looks cramped.
 Individual letters tend to be smaller than normal, and words are spaced closely.
 A person with PD may begin writing a letter in their regular handwriting but gradually start writing in smaller font.